chuanxie/react-workshop/lessons/new-app.md

 - It should show me an error if the username does not exist.

 Instead of the actual GitHub API, you should use my proxy, http://github-proxy-api.herokuapp.com/users/jackfranklin, which will avoid us being rate limited!

+## App Two: lists of Github repos

+(You can either just use the previous app and keep going, or start a new one).

+Requirements:

+You can view a list of repos for Github by going to http://github-proxy-api.herokuapp.com/users/jackfranklin/repos.

+You can navigate to a particular page by appending `?page=2` to the above URL.

+Build an app that lets me browse through my Github repositories, navigating page by page.

+You should use React Router to list the repositories and to enable pagination.